-During the clinical trial phases, where process validation data are incomplete, the quality attributes to control the active substance are essential to demonstrate pharmaceutical quality, product consistency and comparability after process changes.
+When process validation data are incomplete, the quality attributes used to control the active substance are important to demonstrate pharmaceutical quality, product consistency and comparability after process changes.
 Therefore the quality attributes controlled throughout the development process should not be limited to the tests included in the specification for which preliminary acceptance criteria have been set.